LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 Some users might want to distribute their work in a more rigid way, for example an engineer distributing the same immutable code to several users of a machine.
-It is possible to **create and share installation files**, a.k.a *wheels*, **that contain a modified version of Crappy** that can be installed using :mod:`pip`.
+It is possible to create and share installation files, or *wheels*, that contain a modified version of Crappy and can be installed using :mod:`pip`.
 To do so, one has to clone Crappy, i.e. make a local copy of its source files, modify it to include the new custom objects, and build the wheel to share.
 This way, everyone runs the same code, and also cannot have an incompatible version since the version is fixed by the creator of the wheel.
 How to properly modify a Python module to include new files is not described here, neither is how to build and install a new wheel.
-This paragraph simply indicates the possibility to do so.
-You should however find plenty of help on internet if you want to give it a try !

-There is one last possible way to share your work, it is to **integrate it to** **the collection of classes and Blocks distributed with the official version** **of Crappy** !
-To do so, you should first *fork* Crappy, i.e. create a copy of it on your own GitHub account.
+This paragraph notes the option.
+See the Python Packaging User Guide for build and installation instructions.

+To contribute an integration to Crappy, first *fork* the repository to your GitHub account.
 After modifying this copy to include your own files, you can submit a *pull request* to the maintainers to request integration of your work on the official repository of Crappy.
-Again, this paragraph is not a *git* or GitHub tutorial, and we're not going to give more details about this whole process.
-If you wish to contribute to Crappy, you should anyway get in touch with the developers on GitHub at some point !
-For contributors, the
+Again, this paragraph is not a *git* or GitHub tutorial, and we're not going to give more details about this process.
+The
 :ref:`Developers information <developers:developers information>` page of the documentation provides a few guidelines, as well as more insights on the content of the module than the tutorials.
 If there's a feature you would like to see in Crappy, but that you don't feel capable of implementing yourself, you can also request improvements directly on GitHub.

-That concludes the tutorials of Crappy !
-We hope they have been helpful for getting started with the module, and that you were able to find an answer to all your questions here.
-If not, do not hesitate to request halp on our GitHub page !
-Also, **if you publish any academic work conducted with the help of** **Crappy, please do not forget to** :ref:`cite us <citing:citing crappy>` !
+For questions not covered by the tutorials, use the support channels listed on the :ref:`Troubleshooting <troubleshooting:troubleshooting>` page.
+If you use Crappy in an academic publication, follow the :ref:`citation guidance
+<citing:citing crappy>`.